tharos96/Service-List-Builder/README.md

   - All lists are case sensitive

-  - This tool automatically handles driver filters for EhStorClass, fvevol, iorate, rdyboost, ksthunk and volsnap
+  - This tool automatically handles driver filters for  the following:
+    - EhStorClass
+    - fvevol
+    - iorate
+    - rdyboost
+    - ksthunk
+    - volsnap

   ```
 - Run main.exe to build the scripts.